5 all-time best Paresh Rawal comedy films to watch on OTT if his Hera Pheri 3 exit has left you heartbroken

 Hungama

-In 2003, Priyadarshan's directorial Hungama became quite a hit amongst fans.
-This film starred Akshaye Khanna, Aftab Shivdasani, Rimi Sen, Rajpal Yadav and Paresh Rawal amongst others.
+In 2003, Priyadarshan's directorial Hungama became quite a hit among fans.
+This film starred Akshaye Khanna, Aftab Shivdasani, Rimi Sen, Rajpal Yadav, and Paresh Rawal among others.
 The veteran star played the role of Radheshyam Tiwari, a wealthy man who moves to Mumbai with his wife to enjoy a retired life.
 He will make you laugh till you drop as he plays a suspicious husband in this one.
 You can watch this film on Jio Hotstar.

 Welcome

 Is there anyone who has not seen Welcome?
-This movie has to be amongst your favorite movie list when you are in the mood to laugh.
-He plays the role of Dr. Dayal Ghungroo, uncle of Akshay Kumar’s character in the film.
-The comedy chaos begins when Kumar falls in love with Katrina Kaif’s character in the film, who is the sister of Uday Bhai and Majnu Bhai (the biggest gangsters).
+This movie has to be among your favorite movie list when you are in the mood to laugh.
+Rawal plays the role of Dr. Dayal Ghungroo, the uncle of Akshay Kumar's character in the film.
+The comedy chaos begins when Kumar falls in love with Katrina Kaif's character in the movie, who is the sister of Uday Bhai and Majnu Bhai (the biggest gangsters).
 You can watch this film on Amazon Prime.

 Garam Masala